LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_Ginkgo.rst

 To use the SUNLINEARSOLVER_GINKGO module, we begin by creating Ginkgo stopping criteria.
-Importantly, the :cpp:type:`sundials::ginkgo::DefaultStop` class provided by SUNDIALS implements stopping critierion that matches the normal SUNDIALS stopping critierion.
+Importantly, the :cpp:type:`sundials::ginkgo::DefaultStop` class provided by SUNDIALS implements a stopping critierion that matches the normal SUNDIALS stopping critierion.
 The critierion can be created like so:

 .. code-block:: cpp